reubenharry/website/content/_index.md

 Hi!
-I'm a linguistic PhD at Stanford.
+I'm a linguistics PhD student at Stanford.
 I think about meaning using tools from functional programming, Bayesian probability and machine learning:

 ### [Computational Language Games](www.google.com)